je-nunez/NewRelic_instrumentation_SDK/README.md

 also a new subdirectory `$HOME/.newrelic/` and file `$HOME/.newrelic/log4cplus.properties` with the debug log settings (which write to `standard-error` and to `/tmp/newrelic-*.log` files).

+    (Current versions of the NewRelic Agent SDK link against these shared-libraries:

+        /lib64/libssl3.so
+        /lib64/libssl.so.10  [symlink to -> libssl.so.1.0.<n>]

+    so you will need to install them in your system.
+    E.g., for Debian-oriented systems:

+        apt-get install  libss  libnss3

+    and for RedHat-oriented systems:

+        yum install  openssl-libs  nss

+    Other shared-libraries may be as well necessary.)

 To build the test application which calls the embedded NewRelic instrumenstation, run:

     $ make test_newrelic_instrum_api